Atrakit Logo

 Contribution Per Unit

-This shows how much each sale contributes toward covering fixed costs and eventually generating profit.
+This shows how much each unit contributes toward covering your fixed costs after variable cost is deducted.

 Total Variable Cost